 Wear a mask: Employees who work in an environment where exposure is a constant threat must wear safety equipment.
 For example, anyone who works for an asbestos abatement company must wear a self-contained breathing apparatus designed to protect against gases, dust, and toxic substances – such as a mask with a HEPA filter.
 Unfortunately, workers in other jobs that do not expose them to as much asbestos do not typically wear masks.

-Wash clothes: Workers exposed to asbestos should not wear or bring their work clothes home until they are washed.
-If you must wash them at home and your company does not provide cleaning facilities, place your clothes into a bag and change into clothes not contaminated with asbestos.
+Wash clothes: Workers exposed to asbestos should not wear or bring their work clothes home until washed.
+If you must clean them at home and your company does not provide cleaning facilities, place your clothes into a bag and change into clothes not contaminated with asbestos.
 It’s important to rinse your clothes before washing them with soap because wet asbestos fibers cannot become airborne.
-Historically, washing clothes with asbestos on them has been a major secondary exposure source that can result in disease development.
+Historically, washing clothes with asbestos has been a primary, secondary exposure source that can develop the disease.

 Shower: Asbestos fibers can travel home after attaching to your skin and hair.
-That’s why it’s important to shower after your workday is over.
-The Occupational Safety and Health Administration actually requires companies that perform asbestos abatement activities to having showering facilities or a rinsing station at the job site.
+That’s why it’s essential to shower after your workday is over.
+The Occupational Safety and Health Administration requires companies that perform asbestos abatement activities to have showering facilities or a rinsing station at the job site.